 The main difference between the two cards is their rewards structures (one offering flat-rate rewards and the other rotating categories).
-Otherwise, the Freedom and Freedom Unlimited share a lot in common; no annual fee, the chance to earn $150 cash back when you spend $500 in your first three months from account opening and a zero percent introductory APR offer on purchases and balance transfers for 15 months (16.49 percent — 25.24 percent variable thereafter).
+Otherwise, the Freedom and Freedom Unlimited share a lot in common; no annual fee, the chance to earn a welcome offer in your first three months from account opening and a zero percent introductory APR offer on purchases and balance transfers for 15 months (16.49 percent — 25.24 percent variable thereafter).

 Card comparison overview

 |Welcome bonus||Earn $200 cash back when you spend $500 in your first three months from account opening||Earn $150 cash back when you spend $500 in your first three months from account opening.|

 |Rewards rate||Earn an unlimited 1.5 percent cash back on every purchase||Earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories you activate each quarter|